 Bell?
 He played a couple of seasons with the Padres, and then they traded him to the Astros as part of an 11-player deal.
 He was an Astro for five seasons, then spent a season with the Mets and Pirates to end his career.

 In his 11 seasons, Derek Bell hit .276/.336/.421 with 134 home runs, 668 RBI, and 170 stolen bases, quite a nice career.
 However, we really could have used him in the later ‘90s.
 His best season was with the Astros in 1998 when he hit .314/.364/.490, with 22 home runs and 108 RBI.
 He was part of the Killer B’s with Craig Biggio and Jeff Bagwell.

 There was a funny story about Fan Appreciation Day in 1992.
 They announced that a lucky fan would win a new car between innings, and then Joe Carter drove Derek’s jeep onto the field.

 Happy birthday, Derek.
 I hope it is a good one.

-I would like to see an alternate timeline where Dalton, given the center field job in 2015, doesn’t start the season in a slump.
+I would like to get a look into an alternate timeline where Dalton, given the center field job in 2015, doesn’t start the season in a slump.
 Dalton began the season and had troubles at the plate and took those troubles into the field.
 Kevin Pillar started the season slugging and was Kevin Pillar with the glove.
 Soon Kevin was in center, and Dalton was in the minors.

 Then Pillar hit .181/.237/.257 in May.
-Had Pillar hit like that in April and Dalton hit at all in April, Careers might have been different.
+Had Pillar hit like that in April and Dalton hit at all in April, their respective careers might have been different.